Sept. 14, 2023

-WASHINGTON — The United States Postal Service reported new delivery performance metrics for the eighth week of the second quarter for fiscal year 2023 showing consistent or improved delivery performance across all mail categories.
-The average time for the Postal Service to deliver a mailpiece or package across the nation remained at just 2.5 days.
+PHILADELPHIA — The United States Postal Service reported new delivery performance metrics for the tenth week of the fourth quarter for fiscal year 2023.
+The average time for the Postal Service to deliver a mailpiece or package across the nation was 2.5 days.

-FY23 second quarter service performance scores covering Jan.
-1 through Feb.
-24 included:
+FY23 fourth quarter service performance scores covering July 1 through September 8, included:

 The Postal Service continues to make service delivery improvements.
-Currently, ninety-six percent of the nation’s population receives their mail in less than three days and USPS is working hard to correct service-related issues in the other limited areas.
+Currently, 98 percent of the nation’s population receives their mail and packages in less than three days.
+This percentage recently improved, and USPS is working hard to correct service-related issues in the other limited areas.

 One of the goals of Delivering for America, the Postal Service’s 10-year plan for achieving financial sustainability and service excellence, is to meet or exceed 95 percent on-time service performance for all mail and shipping products once all elements of the plan are implemented.
 Service performance is defined by the Postal Service as the time it takes to deliver a mailpiece or package from its acceptance into our system through its delivery, as measured against published service standards.